 The numerical, and in particular finite element approximation of the problem, has a long history and the research is still very active.
 There are many challenges one faces in order to construct proper finite element spaces.
-It is well-known that the spaces for the discrete velocity $\u_h$ and the discrete pressure $p_h$ can not be taken arbitrary and the corresponding finite element spaces must satisfy the {\it inf-sup} condition.
+It is well-known that the spaces for the discrete velocity $\u_h$ and the discrete pressure $p_h$ cannot be chosen arbitrarily and the corresponding finite element spaces must satisfy the {\it inf-sup} condition.
 In addition, the continuity equation, i.e., $\nabla \cdot \u = 0$, is not trivial to satisfy on the discrete level pointwise, and usually requires either high order methods \cite{AinsworthM_ParkerC_2021, FalkR_NeilanM_2013, ScottR_VogeliusM_1985} or very special constructions \cite{ GuzmanJ_NeilanM_2014b, GuzmanJ_NeilanM_2014}.
 The time discretization poses new challenges.
 For example, on non-matching meshes, a discretely divergence free function on the previous mesh is not discretely divergence free on the next mesh and needs to be projected, which leads to oscillations in the pressure.
 All these challenges are well-known and are addressed in more or less satisfactory fashion and constitute the standard part of the finite element theory.
-Recently, the finite element theory and practices were looked in a new light and many standard finite element approximation schemes faced some criticism.
+Recently, the finite element theory and practices have been viewed in a new light and many standard finite element approximation schemes faced some criticism.
 The main objection of many standard finite element methods, like Taylor-Hood or MINI elements, are the facts that the discrete pressure and velocity are coupled and the error estimates for the velocity contain a pressure term.
 As a result, in some situations, the perturbations of the source term by a gradient field is not completely absorbed by the discrete pressure alone and may lead to a large error for the computed velocity \cite{JohnV_LinkeA_MerdonC_NeilanM_RebholzL_2017}.
-This observation had led recently to a development of various {\it pressure robust} methods \cite{AhmedN_BarrenecheaG_BurmanE_GuzmanJ_LinkeA_MerdonC_2021, AhmedN_LinkeA_MerdonC_2018, LinkeA_MerdonC_NeilanM_2020}.
+This observation has recently led to the development of various {\it pressure-robust} methods \cite{AhmedN_BarrenecheaG_BurmanE_GuzmanJ_LinkeA_MerdonC_2021, AhmedN_LinkeA_MerdonC_2018, LinkeA_MerdonC_NeilanM_2020}.